AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proof-doc-decision-limits.md

 >[!NOTE]
 >
->Both the Workfront administrator and the user will receive an email notification regarding this change.
+>Both the Workfront administrator and the user will receive an email notification regarding this upgrade.

 ## View the number of decisions for a user

-You can view the number of decicions for a user in the Users area of Workfront.
-For more information, see <!-- new article -->
+You can view the number of decisions for a user in the Users area of Workfront.
+For more information, see [View the number of decisions for all users](/help/quicksilver/review-and-approve-work/tips-tricks-troubleshooting-approvals/view-number-of-decisions-for-users.md).